Criminal Cases Review Commission last hope for Lisa Blakie's father

 He is delighted at the creation of the Criminal Cases Review Commission, which was passed into law on 12 November.

-Mr Blakie said once the commission was established and the up-to-seven commissioners were appointed, he would put in a submission to be considered.
+Blakie said once the commission was established and the up-to-seven commissioners were appointed, he would put in a submission to be considered.

 "It's been a traumatic experience, not just losing Lisa but also the police inquiry," said Mr Blakie.